 PG&E projects that it does not need to hold an RPS procurement solicitation as part of its 2021 RPS Plan cycle.
-In its draft 2021 RPS Plan, PG&E reflects the impact of the maximum potential RPS sales allowed under its proposed RPS sales framework for its modeling and analysis, which indicates PG&E will need to procure additional RPS-eligible resources starting in 2028.
+In its draft 2021 RPS Plan, PG&E reflects the impact of the maximum potential RPS sales allowed under its proposed RPS sales framework for its modeling and analysis, which indicates PG&E will need to procure additional RPS-eligible resources starting in 2028.15

 PG&E's RPS portfolio consists of over 7,000 MW of projects that are either online or under development.
 While PG&E is projecting no procurement needs in this cycle, it asserts that its forecasted RPS need is subject to considerable uncertainty arising from several factors.
 These factors include the recent implementation of the VAMO Decision concerning portfolio optimization of its PCIA-eligible RPS portfolio, expected increases in customers switching to service from a CCA, any future legislative direction to increase RPS procurement, and procurement under the Mid-Term Reliability Decision, authorizing 11,500 MW of new resource procurement.
+PG&E also notes that it has modeled the potential incremental load associated with transportation electrification, including light, medium- and heavy-duty vehicle charging loads based on (1) aggregated electric vehicle (EV) registration data through August 2020; (2) state policy goals announced through December 2020 and modeling of compliance with existing policy; (3) market drivers; rideshare growth/fast charging availability; and (4) load profiles of typical EV charging behavior.17

 PG&E states that based on a conservative modeling estimate of 100 percent of its departed load accepting their RPS allocation through the VAMO process, it would be physically short of RPS generation.
-We find that the impact of allocating its entire eligible RPS portfolio by PCIA-vintaged load share can be significant, with PG&E having to draw on its Excess Procurement Bank after its voluntary allocation with a physical procurement need in 2029.
-It further states that, depending on the actual sales volumes executed if its RPS Sales Framework is adopted, PG&E's procurement need could potentially move up to 2028 from 2029.
+We find that the impact of allocating its entire eligible RPS portfolio by PCIA-vintaged load share can be significant, with PG&E having to draw on its Excess Procurement Bank18 after its voluntary allocation with a physical procurement need in 2029.19 It further states that, depending on the actual sales volumes executed if its RPS Sales Framework is adopted, PG&E's procurement need could potentially move up to 2028 from 2029.20

-To remain compliant and serve its bundled customers through the 2028 timeframe, PG&E proposes that the use of its excess procurement bank be allowed to meet its RPS compliance obligation even if significant quantities of RPS-eligible energy are allocated to departing load as a result of mandated portfolio optimization activities.
-In such a circumstance, PG&E suggests its existing excess procurement bank, which PG&E's bundled customers already paid for through rates established in the annual Energy Resource Recovery Account forecast proceeding, can be used to meet RPS compliance through 2028 or 2029.
+To remain compliant and serve its bundled customers through the 2028 timeframe, PG&E proposes that the use of its excess procurement bank be allowed to meet its RPS compliance obligation even if significant quantities of RPS-eligible energy are allocated to departing load as a result of mandated portfolio optimization activities.21 In such a circumstance, PG&E suggests its existing excess procurement bank, which PG&E's bundled customers already paid for through rates established in the annual Energy Resource Recovery Account forecast proceeding, can be used to meet RPS compliance through 2028 or 2029.
 However, following that timeframe, and potentially before, PG&E may need to procure additional RPS resources to remain compliant.